NETWAYS/foreman-training/provisioning/02_configuration.md

 Navigate to "Hosts > Installation media", select the entry "Debian mirror", change the "Path" to the URL the trainer provided.

-### Create the Operating system "Debian" with Major version "9", Description "Debian stretch", Family "Debian", Release name "stretch"
+### Create the Operating system "Debian" with Major version "10", Description "Debian stretch", Family "Debian", Release name "buster"

 Navigate to "Hosts > Operating systems" and click on "Create operating system".
-In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "9", "Description" to "Debian stretch", "Family" to "Debian", "Release name" to "stretch".
+In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "10", "Description" to "Debian buster", "Family" to "Debian", "Release name" to "buster".
 Click on "Submit".

 ### Associate the PXELinux template "Preseed default PXELinux" with Debian